-With rampant inflation in cost of living and astronomical home prices many people are looking at adding a suite for family.
+With affordability challenges and families pooling their investment dollars more than ever, many people are considering adding a suite for family.
 If you are among this group we have created a list of our top tips for building a suite for your adult kids or in-laws.

 Privacy is the biggest factor that determines long-term harmony.
-Having some separation will let everyone feel comfortable in their own space and be more independent.
+Having natural separation between private, semi-private and public spaces will let everyone feel comfortable in their own space and be more independent.

-Don’t skimp on the soundproofing –whether you love movies, gaming or music, your in-laws might be sleeping or just have different tastes.
+Soundproofing –whether you love movies, gaming or music, your in-laws might be sleeping or just have different tastes.
 Don’t make them listen to your tunes.
-Ensure all shared walls and ceilings are well insulated.
+Insulate shared walls and ceilings.

 Split utilities or heating zones – We all have different tastes for temperature and while you may like it cold at night, your relatives might have different requirements.
-Ensure everyone’s comfort by giving each unit it’s own temperature controls.
+Ideal if you can provide each unit it’s own temperature controls.

-Outdoor space – Providing a private small outdoor space for the suite will give your relatives a chance to get some fresh air without feeling like they are imposing on you.
+Outdoor space – Providing a private small outdoor space with directed views for the suite will offer fresh air and outlook while preserving a sense of semi-privacy.

 Even if your children are living with you or your in-laws are younger now, in the future the older members in your household may have special requirements.
 Designing with accessibility in mind ensures long-term usability and future proofs your home.
 Staircases, narrow access points and a lack of railings and handles can be challenges for aging relatives.